 The attorneys at Sammis Law Firm help clients expunge or seal a record throughout Florida.
 We charge a flat fee which includes any required court appearance.

 Problems with the Auto-Seal of a Criminal Record in Florida

 The auto-seal provision of Florida Statute Section 943.0595 does NOT require the arresting agency or the clerk of court to seal/expunge the arrest record.
-The seal or expunction of the arrest record only occurs through the traditional application route under 943.059 and 943.0585.
+Instead, the seal or expunction of the arrest record only occurs through the traditional application route under 943.059 and 943.0585.

-For this reason, a person still needs to pursue the traditional judicial seal or expunction under Florida Statute Section 943.059 and 943.0585, if they want to make sure that the arrest record does not show up on a background check.
+For this reason, a person might still decide to pursue the traditional judicial seal or expunction under Florida Statute Section 943.059 and 943.0585, if they want to make sure that the arrest record does not show up on a background check.